nilsnevertree/docker-container-permission-change-linux/README.md

 ```
 bash ~/.docker-container-permission-change-linux/run_container_for_user.sh -d DIRECTORY_PATH_IN_CONTAINER -l DIRECTORY_PATH_LOCAL -c DOCKER_COMMAND
 ```

+`run_container_for_user.sh` calls required docker commands and `get_container.py` which creates `container.cfg` and `commands.cfg` in `DIRECTORY_PATH_LOCAL`.
+Both files are used by `change_user.sh` which is run inside the container to change premission.
+If this is done, you can use docker container in the provided shell with the same username as on your local machine.

 ### run_container_for_user.sh
 Program to start a docker container
 - l : Path to store container info and commands on your local machine (e.g. .../repository/yourpath) DIRECTORY_PATH_LOCAL